How the council works

 Every local authority must appoint a monitoring officer.
 As well as other duties, the monitoring officer has a key role in promoting and maintaining high standards of conduct amongst members of the authority.

-It includes providing guidance to members of the council to help them to follow the Code of Conduct.
+It includes guiding members of the council to help them follow the Code of Conduct.
 This is as well as the council’s other rules and procedures.
 At Hull City Council, the monitoring officer is the assistant director (Legal and Governance).

 The governance structure within the council’s constitution can be understood from the diagram below.